AWS CodeArtifact Concepts

 Domain

 Repositories are aggregated into a higher-level entity known as a domain.
 All package assets and metadata are stored in the domain, but they are consumed through repositories.
 A given package asset, such as a Maven JAR file, is stored once per domain, no matter how many repositories it's present in.
-All of the assets and metadata in a domain are encrypted with the same customer master key (CMK) stored in AWS Key Management Service (AWS KMS).
+All of the assets and metadata in a domain are encrypted with the same AWS KMS key (KMS key) stored in AWS Key Management Service (AWS KMS).

 Each repository is a member of a single domain and can't be moved to a different domain.

-The domain allows organizational policy to be applied across multiple repositories, such as which accounts can access repositories in the domain, and which public repositories can be used as sources of packages.
+Using a domain, you can apply an organizational policy across multiple repositories.
+With this approach, you determine which accounts can access repositories in the domain, and which public repositories can be used as the sources of packages.

-Although an organization can have multiple domains, we recommend a single production domain that contains all published artifacts so that teams can find and share packages across their organization.
+Although an organization can have multiple domains, we recommend a single production domain that contains all published artifacts.
+That way, teams can find and share packages across your organization.

 Repository